joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/25/learning/word-of-the-day-kindle.html?searchResultPosition=8

 **Madison Keys Powers Her Way Into Australian Open Semifinals**\
-`The unseeded American upset No. 4 Barbora Krejcikova, 6-3, 6-2, to advance to the semifinals at the Grand Slam tournament for the first time since 2015.`\
+`The unseeded American upset No. 4 Barbora Krejcikova to advance to the semifinals, where she will face No. 1 Asheligh Barty.`\
 https://nytimes.com/2022/01/25/sports/tennis/madison-keys-australian-open.html?searchResultPosition=9

 **Corrections: Jan.
 25, 2022**\